jwt/ruby-jwt/UPGRADING.md

 The internal algorithms were [restructured](https://github.com/jwt/ruby-jwt/pull/607) to support extensions from separate libraries.
 The changes led to a few deprecations and new requirements:
 - The `sign` and `verify` static methods on all the algorithms (`::JWT::JWA`) will be removed.
 - Custom algorithms are expected to include the `JWT::JWA::SigningAlgorithm` module.

+## Base64 the `k´ value for HMAC JWKs

+The gem was missing the Base64 encoding and decoding when representing and parsing a HMAC key as a JWK.
+This issue is now addressed.
+The added encoding will break compatibility with JWKs produced by older versions of the gem.